savoirfairelinux/building-inclusive-open-source-software/docs/A-AIE.md

-# 👩‍🦽 A-AIE: Accessibility, inclusion & exclusion
+# 👩‍🦽 A-AIE: Accessibility & Ableism

-> This short module allows people to share anonymously their initial position by answering questions regarding accessibility, before discussing the results collectively.
+> This module introduces the concepts of accessibility and ableism, from various standpoints.

 **⛳️ Section**: A. What is accessibility ?